-Real-time messaging definition
+Real-time messaging API definition

-Real-time messaging (RTM) or Real-Time Communication (RTC) enables the immediate exchange of messages with minimal latency, ensuring rapid data transfer and response.
-It often uses low-latency transport protocols like WebSockets, MQTT, or HTTP/2 with Server-Sent Events, maintaining a continuous connection between client and server.
-This setup is essential in applications where quick feedback is critical, such as collaborative tools, gaming, and IoT.
-RTM systems handle high-frequency, low-size message streams and require efficient routing, queuing, and delivery mechanisms to sustain high performance under load.
-A messaging API facilitates these interactions, providing the tools necessary to implement real-time communication in various applications.
+It often uses low-latency communication protocols, maintaining a continuous connection between client and server.
+This setup is essential in applications where quick feedback is critical.
+RTM systems handle high-frequency, low-size message streams and require efficient connection management, network routing, queuing, and delivery mechanisms to sustain high performance under load.
+A messaging API facilitates these interactions, providing the tools to implement real-time communication in various applications and tech stacks.

 Types of real time messages

-5. Multimedia Messages: Real-time transmission of audio, video, or images in applications such as video calls, live streaming, or collaborative video editing.
+- Multimedia Messages: Real-time transmission of audio, video, or images in applications such as video calls, live streaming, or collaborative video editing.
 These messages are bandwidth-intensive and require high synchronization for a seamless experience.

 How does real-time messaging work?